iButcat/golady/docs/index.md

 A Discord bot that sends notifications for GitHub events to your Discord server.

+> **⚠️ WORK IN PROGRESS**: This project is currently being refactored with improved design patterns and structure.
+It was initially started several years ago and is now being modernized.
+Features may change and documentation might be incomplete.

 ## Features

 - 🔔 **Real-time notifications**: Get instant notifications for GitHub events in your Discord channels